What is self-love really?

 Narcissism only reaches the troubling end of the spectrum when our sense of self fails to develop.
 This can happen for any number of reasons, but we won’t go down that rabbit hole here.

 Narcissism is the opposite of self-love and self-worth.
-Self-love is about understanding, accepting, and finding unconditional love for ourselves to take care of ourselves and empower our path to find our greatest selves.
+Self-love is about understanding, accepting, and finding unconditional love for ourselves so we can take care of ourselves and empower our path to our greatest selves.
 Sound familiar?
 We defined that as spirituality here.

 Spirituality

-Spirituality is the path and choice to mindfully with discipline, face the challenges of life, to grow and evolve into our best selves continuously.
+Spirituality is the path and choice to mindfully, with discipline, face the challenges of life and continuously grow and evolve into our best selves.
 Read more here.

-So the path of spiritual growth is self-love, i.e., the path to do the unnatural, find the self-discipline to delay gratification, accept responsibility for our lives and choices, dedicate ourselves to the truth, and find and maintain a balance throughout the process.
+So the path of spiritual growth is self-love, i.e., the path to doing the unnatural: finding the self-discipline to delay gratification, accepting responsibility for our lives and choices, dedicating ourselves to the truth, and finding and maintaining balance throughout the process.

 Are you ready to start loving yourself?